Get to know me!

 Prior ARRL Field Service and Division appointments:

-AEC, EC, OO, OOC, OES, and fifteen years as Section Manager for the Eastern Washington Section.
+AEC, EC, OO, OOC, OES, and Fifteen years as Section Manager for the Eastern Washington Section.

 Current Volunteer Examiner and Registered Instructor.